Attila94/CIConv/README.md

 Classification  accuracy  of  ResNet-18  with  various  color  invariants.
 RGB (not invariant) performance degrades when illumination conditions differ between train and test set, while color invariants remain more stable. *W* performs best overall.

+Trained model weights for the baseline and 'W' color invariant are available in the experiment subdir.

 #### 2. CODaN classification

 1. Download the Common Objects Day and Night (CODaN) dataset from https://github.com/Attila94/CODaN.